Gay Witch Hunt: Production

 "Gay Witch Hunt" was the eighth episode of the series directed by Ken Kwapis.
 Kwapis had previously directed "Pilot", "Diversity Day", "Sexual Harassment", "The Fire", "The Fight", "Booze Cruise", and "Casino Night".
 "Gay Witch Hunt" was written by executive producer and show runner Greg Daniels.

-The kiss between Michael and Oscar in the conference room was not scripted.
-The scene had been shot a couple of times with Steve Carell not kissing Oscar Nunez.
-Then on one take, Oscar saw "[Carell's] lips coming closer and closer".
-Nunez recalled "I'm like, 'Dear God, he's going to kiss me.'
-And sure enough, he planted one on my face."
+The kiss between Michael and Oscar in the conference room was scripted to be on the cheek, but according to Paul Lieberstein, "One take, [Michael actor] Steve [Carell] just won't let Oscar [Nunez] turn away.
+He got closer and closer and it just got creepy."
 The other cast members were laughing during the kiss but because the camera stays focused on Carell and Nunez, the scene was still usable.
+Nunez has said that the scene was shot a couple times without Carell kissing him at all.

 At Paleyfest in early 2007, Steve Carell later recalled that he enjoyed the episode "because it spoke to the fact that Michael is not a homophobe; he just doesn't understand the world.
 They are two very different things.
 It's not that he's intrinsically racist or homophobic or sexist, he just doesn't have a frame of reference.
 He's not capable of understanding.
 And once he does glean some understanding he misinterprets it into something altogether.
 But I think at least the way I feel about the character is he's a decent heart, a decent person and he's just trying his best."

-The third season DVD contains a number of deleted scenes from this episode, including Karen pulling a prank on Jim by setting his dial tone to call Hong Kong, Andy comparing his jumping skills to Michael Jordan to Jim, Michael asking Pam how she is holding up since the wedding broke off, and Jan being furious at Michael.
+The third season DVD contains a number of deleted scenes from this episode, including Karen pulling a prank on Jim by programming the "9" button on his office phone to speed dial a Hong Kong number and then rebuffing his attempt to establish camaraderie, Andy demonstrating his vertical leap to Jim, Michael suggesting Pam use a body pillow as a surrogate for Roy, Jim explaining why he prefers Josh as a boss, and Michael updating the documentary crew on his relationship with Carol.